cyberos01/project-Quicksight/README.md

 * **S3 Bucket:** Make a place online where you can put your Amazon data.
 It's like an organized folder for your stuff.

 * **Set Up QuickSight:** Get QuickSight ready so it can talk to your S3 bucket.
 Think of it as giving QuickSight a key to unlock the bucket and look at your data.
 This way, QuickSight can make your Amazon data look nice and useful.
+* # Configuration

+**To set up AWS QuickSight and S3, do the following:**

+* **Make a Storage Spot:** Create a special online container called an S3 bucket.
+This is where your Amazon orders will be kept safe and tidy.

+* **Give QuickSight Access:** Allow QuickSight to look inside the S3 bucket.
+Think of it as opening a door for QuickSight.
+You can do this by setting up special permissions using something called AWS IAM.

+* **QuickSight Setup:** Create an account on QuickSight, like making your own profile.
+Then, tell QuickSight that it's allowed to use your AWS account too.

+* **Connect the Dots:** Make QuickSight talk to your S3 bucket.
+It's like telling QuickSight where to find your Amazon orders.
+This way, QuickSight can show your orders in a nice way.